Patients with diabetes, peripheral artery disease and non-healing leg wounds are at a higher risk for leg amputation.

 At the University of Maryland's Limb Preservation Program, our experts from several different specialties work together in order to prevent amputation by aggressively addressing the factors that can lead to limb loss.

-Our goal is to use a team approach to prevent major leg amputations and to preserve the quality of life of our patients.
-Specialists from vascular surgery and medicine, podiatry as well as infectious diseases provide comprehensive care that includes proper wound management to complex, minimally-invasive and open surgical procedures to improve blood flow to the foot.
+We use a team approach to prevent major leg amputations and to help preserve the quality of life of our patients.
+Specialists from vascular surgery to podiatry to infectious diseases provide comprehensive care that includes proper wound management and minimally invasive and open surgical procedures that improve blood flow to the foot.

-Nearly all lower limb amputations begin with a non-healing ulcer or chronic wound in the foot.
-Additionally, more than 60% of all lower limb amputations are performed in people with diabetes, according to the American Diabetes Association.
+Nearly all leg amputations begin with a non-healing ulcer or chronic wound in the foot.
+Additionally, more than 60 percent of all lower-limb amputations are performed in people with diabetes, according to the American Diabetes Association.
 Make an appointment with the University of Maryland so that we can assess your ailment.